Berdir/tmgmt/README.txt

 ==== Sources ====

 - Content Translation
-  Plugin and User Interface is working and is tested.
+  Plugin and User Interface is working and tested.
 No User interface to translate multiple content items at once yet.

 - Entity Translation